SiegeEngineers/WololoKingdoms/README.md

 The process for building it is kinda messy for now, you will need a compiled version of the Apre's DAT library : https://github.com/Tails8521/genieutils (I didn't change anything, just forked it, thanks a lot Apre and Tapsa for this library)
 I used Qt Creator for editing and building it, you will also need Boost installed.

+## Special thanks
+- Apre for the genieutils library
+- Tapsa for Advanced Genie Editor
+- Alqualunte for advices and testing
+- CheeseOnToast for making his [A.I](http://aok.heavengames.com/blacksmith/showfile.php?fileid=12236&f=&st=10&ci=) compatible with this project
+- The Forgotten Empires team for two great expansions